 If I need to mention one of the highlights, then it’s Olkon island.
 On Olkhon it’s easy to forget, where you are.
 Because you kind of know, that you are in Siberia, but fields around you remind you of Mongolia and water is as blue as somewhere on the coast of Mediterranean sea.
 Magical place.

-A two-week “vacation” in Latvia and two weeks in the Netherlands
+A 2-Week “Vacation” in Latvia and 2 Weeks in the Netherlands

 During our hiking trip in Nepal we made a decision to go to New Zealand at the end of 2016.